My moss covered wreath creates a big impact in my decor and is easy to make. Let me show you how!

 Tie a second loop, leaving another long tail, and wrap the twine around the wreath in the opposite direction.
 This will give a crisscross affect when completed.

 Run a piece of floral wire, that is long enough to wrap around the wreath, through the straw on the bottom of the bird’s nest.
 Position the bird’s nest in your desired locationand attach it to the wreath with the wire.

-You can see that I chose to wrap a few additional strands of twine diagonally around my wreath.
+You can see that I chose to wrap a few additional strands of twine diagonally around my moss covered wreath.
 I chose to add the twine because I wanted to give the wreath more presence based on where I planned to hang it.
 You can skip this part if you don’t care for the look.

 TIP: Spray the entire wreath, front and back with a good coat of spray sealer to help prevent shedding.

-Enjoy your wreath – it will be the perfect addition to your spring decor and will last for many years to come!
+Enjoy your moss wreath – it will be the perfect addition to your spring decor and will last for many years to come!

 PIN IT FOR LATER!